Also post doctorate placements are available for those finalizing their thesis before commencing their grant period.

 The Grant is 1 000 EUR/month for Master's students and 1 200 EUR/month for doctoral students.

-The grantee will also be provided with a travel award (USD 1600) and a supplemental accident and sickness benefit (ASPE).
+The grantee will also be provided with a travel award (USD 1600), residence permit allowance (based on the actual permit fees, incl. grantee and accompanying family members, funded by FFF) and a supplemental accident and sickness benefit (ASPE).

 In addition, the grantee will be eligible, free of charge, to participate in a Fulbright Finland pre-approved summer school in Finland consisting of courses in Finnish language, culture and society, pending availability of suitable programs.

 Education loan deferment: While on a Fulbright in Finland, U.S. Student grantees have often been able to .
 Fulbright grants usually fall under the Graduate Fellowship deferment category.
 Grantee should confirm this with the lending institution.